bestestimate/api/README.md

 1. Subscribe on [this page](https://bestestimate.nl/menu_mole.html)
 2. Receive access codes and guidance for use of MOLE
-3. Fill in your input files and run the analysis in only 4 lines of code
+3. Fill in your input file and run the analysis in only 5 lines of code

 The public version of *MOLE* can be used for many examples.
 However, in some cases adaptations might be required (for instance adding a limit state for direct reliability analyses).
 Please [reach out](https://bestestimate.nl/menu_reach_out.html) in case you would like an added functionality or an update to the API.